Welcome to My Site

 A) PEER-REVIEWED SCIENTIFIC ARTICLES

 Karimi, F., Rodi, M. (forthcoming).
-Challenges of Energy transition in the Baltic Sea region: an overview of socio-political and legal gaps, in Mišík., M; Oravcová, V. Energy transition in Central and Eastern Europe: In search of an energy future.
+Energy-transition challenges in the Baltic Sea Region: an overview of socio-political and legal gaps, in Mišík., M; Oravcová, V. From economic to energy transition: Three decades of transitions in Central and Eastern Europe.
 Palgrave.

 Karimi, F., Toikka, A. (2018).
 General Public Reactions to CCS: does culture matter?
 International Journal of Greenhouse Gas Control 70, 193-201.